operator-framework/operator-sdk/doc/dev/testing/running-the-tests.md

 The E2E tests create a new project using the operator-sdk to run in the provided cluster.
-The tests are designed to cleanup everything that gets created, but some errors during the go testscan cause these cleanups to fail (the ansible and helm E2E tests should always clean up correctly).
+The tests are designed to cleanup everything that gets created, but some errors during the go tests can cause these cleanups to fail (the ansible and helm E2E tests should always clean up correctly).
 For example, if a segfault occurs or a user kills the testing process, the cleanup functions for the go tests will not run.
 To manually clean up a test: